Bricktech2000/Notes/notes/random.md

 $\,: (0 \dashv)\ \top \,: (0 \vdash)$

-an APL fork is similar to the Psi Combinator #todo &mdash; <https://youtu.be/U6I-Kwj-AvY?t=441>
+an APL fork is similar to the Psi Combinator &mdash; <https://youtu.be/U6I-Kwj-AvY?t=441>

 ---